Theme

 LabClaw is a GitHub project presented around workflow skills for biomedical and scientific work across multiple lab-oriented domains.

 The repository presents LabClaw as a skills package for scientific and biomedical workflows.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is